jpsca/sqla-wrapper/README.rst

     completed = db.query(ToDo).order_by(Todo.pub_date.desc()).all()

-It does an automatic table naming (if no name is defined) and, to the base query class.
+It does an automatic table naming (if no name is defined) by pluralizing the class name using the `inflector` library.
+So, for example, a `User` model gets a table named `users`.